-Despite Microsoft’s best efforts, many users are still using the Windows 8 and 8.1 operating systems.
-This is likely due to a combination of factors, including the high cost of upgrading to Windows 10, the continued support for Windows 8 by many hardware and software manufacturers, and the familiarity of the Windows 8 interface for many users.
+Despite Microsoft’s best efforts, many users still use the Windows 8 and 8.1 operating systems.
+This is likely due to many factors, including the high cost of upgrading to Windows 10, the continued support for Windows 8 by many hardware and software manufacturers, and the familiarity of the Windows 8 interface for many users.

 Windows 8: Pros and Cons

-Windows 8 was released in 2012 and was an attempt by Microsoft to create a more unified operating system that could work on both tablets and traditional PCs.
-The result was a controversial OS that was widely panned by users and critics alike.
-Windows 8 did away with the Start button and Start menu that had been a staple of previous versions of Windows, opting instead for a Start screen full of tiles that could be customized by the user.
+Windows 8 was released in 2012 and was an attempt by Microsoft to create a more unified operating system that could work on tablets and traditional PCs.
+The result was a controversial OS widely panned by users and critics alike.
+Windows 8 did away with the Start button and Start menu that had been a staple of previous versions of Windows, opting instead for a Start screen full of tiles that the user could customize.

 How to Use Windows 8

 Assuming you have a computer with Windows 8 installed, the first thing you need to do is locate the Start button.
-In Windows 8, the Start button is a small rectangle in the lower left corner of the screen.
-Once you’ve found the Start button, click it and the Start menu will appear.
+In Windows 8, the Start button is a small rectangle in the lower-left corner of the screen.
+Once you’ve found the Start button, click it, and the Start menu will appear.
 The Start menu contains a variety of tiles that represent different programs and features that you can access.
-To open a program or feature, simply click on its tile.
+To open a program or segment, click on its tile.

 Tips and Tricks for Windows 8

 Windows 8 is a new operating system from Microsoft.
 It is designed to work on both traditional PCs and new tablet computers.
-There are a few tips and tricks that can help you get the most out of Windows 8.
+A few tips and tricks can help you get the most out of Windows 8.
 Here are a few tips and tricks for Windows 8: